Diseases and conditionsFEATURED

 Previously, treatment often involved two antibiotics (dual therapy), combining ceftriaxone with another antibiotic (like azithromycin).
 But due to concerns over antibiotic resistance and effectiveness, the guidance has shifted.
 Now, ceftriaxone monotherapy is preferred for uncomplicated cases.
 (American Academy of Family Physicians)

-If the recommended injection is not feasible (for example, if the person refuses injection or it’s unavailable), an alternative may be a single oral dose of Cefixime.
+If the recommended injection is not feasible, an alternative may be a single oral dose of Cefixime.
+This could be the case, for example, if the person refuses the injection or if it’s unavailable.
 (CDC)

-Because gonorrhea often happens together with another STI called chlamydia, many doctors will also prescribe a second antibiotic (for chlamydia) — unless the other infection has already been ruled out.
-(OUP Academic)
+Gonorrhea often occurs together with another STI called chlamydia.
+Many doctors will also prescribe a second antibiotic for chlamydia.
+They will do this unless the other infection has already been ruled out.

 Why the Treatment Recommendations Changed